Sinking of the Titanic: Rescue and departure

 Titanic's survivors were rescued around 04:00 on 15 April by the RMS Carpathia, which had steamed through the night at high speed and at considerable risk, as the ship had to dodge numerous icebergs en route.
 Carpathia's lights were first spotted around 03:30, which greatly cheered the survivors, though it took several more hours for everyone to be brought aboard.

 The 30 or more men on collapsible B finally managed to board two other lifeboats, but one survivor died just before the transfer was made.
 Collapsible A was also in trouble and was now nearly awash; many of those aboard (maybe more than half) had died overnight.
 The remaining survivors were transferred from A into another lifeboat, leaving behind three bodies in the boat, which was left to drift away.
 It was recovered a month later by the White Star liner RMS Oceanic with the bodies still aboard.

 Those on Carpathia were startled by the scene that greeted them as the sun rose: "fields of ice on which, like points on the landscape, rested innumerable pyramids of ice."
 Captain Arthur Rostron of Carpathia saw ice all around, including 20 large bergs measuring up to 200 ft high and numerous smaller bergs, as well as ice floes and debris from Titanic.
 It appeared to Carpathia's passengers that their ship was in the middle of a vast white plain of ice, studded with icebergs appearing like hills in the distance.

 As the lifeboats were brought alongside Carpathia, the survivors came aboard the ship by various means.
 Some were strong enough to climb up rope ladders; others were hoisted up in slings, and the children were hoisted in mail sacks.
 The last lifeboat to reach the ship was Lightoller's boat No. 12, with 74 people aboard a boat designed to carry 65.
 They were all on Carpathia by 09:00.
 There were some scenes of joy as families and friends were reunited, but in most cases hopes died as loved ones failed to reappear.

-At 09:15, two more ships appeared on the scene – Mount Temple and Californian, which had finally learned of the disaster when her radio operator returned to duty – but by then there were no more survivors to rescue.
-Carpathia had been bound for Fiume, Austria-Hungary (now Rijeka, Croatia), but as she had neither the stores nor the medical facilities to cater for the survivors, Rostron ordered that a course be calculated to return the ship to New York, where the survivors could be properly looked after.
-Carpathia departed the area, leaving the other ships to carry out a final, fruitless, two-hour search.
+At 09:15, two more ships arrived – Mount Temple and Californian, which had finally learned of the disaster when her radio operator returned to duty – but by then there were no more survivors to rescue.
+Carpathia had been bound for Fiume, Austria-Hungary (now Rijeka, Croatia), but she had neither the stores nor the medical facilities to cater for the survivors.
+Rostron ordered that a course be calculated to return to New York, where the survivors could be properly looked after.
+Carpathia departed the area, leaving the other ships to carry out a final, fruitless two-hour search.